cusisom/Dissertation-Methods/Photogrammetry/ReadMe.md

 	- You will observe three colored rings and three colored bars appear within your model.
 	- Clicking on any of the colored rings will allow you to rotate your model.
 Do this until it is in proper anatomical position (for crania, position in Frankfurt Horizontal).
 	- Once in the correct position, click on the vertical colored bar to drag the model up to place on the ground plane.
+	- If importing this into `3D Slicer` (which we will for this purpose), you will want to orient the image backwords (i.e., when viewed from the front, you are looking at the back).
+This can be checked by opening the `View` menu under the `Scene 3D` tab and finding the `View Camera` box.
+The default setting is on `Perspective` which will be used for orienting the specimens.
+Click on this to see the dropdown menu and select `Front`.
+Adjust the orientation until this view shows the back of the specimen.

 6. Click on the `Set Reconstruction Region` tab in the top left menu
 	- A bounding box will appear around your model.
 Make sure that this box encompasses your entire model (nothing outside the box)